 Nicholas joined Watsi on September 3rd, 2017.
-Five years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nicholas' most recent donation supported Francis, a 68-year-old father of four from Kenya, to fund a surgery to fix his leg after a bad motorbike accident.
+Six years ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nicholas' most recent donation supported Naw Paw, a mother and refugee from Thailand, to fund caesarean section surgery.

 Francis is a 68-year-old father of four children from Kenya.
 He is a small-scale corn farmer with a motorbike that he uses as a source of income to feed his family.
 In November 2021, Francis was hit by a police officer pursuing criminals in a high-speed chase when they lost control and hit him by the roadside.
 He was rushed to a nearby hospital, where an X-ray confirmed he had broken his tibia and fibula in his right leg.
 He received surgery to repair the fracture that month.
 However, a year later, the pain persisted from his injury, and a wound developed.
 He decided to visit Kijabe Hospital (KH), the care center of our medical partner, African Mission Healthcare (AMH), to seek a second opinion.
 Upon examination, the doctors quickly realized that the nail inserted to stabilize his leg during his last operation was infected and needed to be removed.
 He had the nail removed in October 2022, followed by a procedure to remove dead cells from the chronic wound that had developed.
 However, he still needs another procedure to create a cover for the wound in order to decrease the odds of future infection.
 Francis has been unable to walk or use his right leg for over 15 months, preventing him from working or using his motorbike.
 The multiple surgeries and the numerous hospital visits, coupled with his inability to work, have caused his family financial instability.
 Additionally, Francis was dependent on insurance for the previous treatments and surgeries.
 However, his insurance is now exhausted, and he cannot afford the next procedure.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Francis receive treatment.
 On February 16th, AMH surgeons will perform a debridement and skin graft procedure which will allow Francis to walk easily again and reduce the likelihood of further infection.
 AMH is requesting $1,185 to fund this procedure.
 Francis says, “I have never been able to walk since the accident.
 I depend on my motorbike to feed my family.
 In this state, I am unable to ride it.
 I hope to get the surgery to help me use my leg again."